 Penda is quite the character.
-For my design business, I work from home so constantly am documenting our ever changing revisions.
-Overtime, Penda has gotten more and more comfortable in front of the camera that now she will literally strike a pose the minute I get my camera out.
+For my design business, I work from home, so I constantly am documenting our ever-changing revisions.
+Over time, Penda has gotten more and more comfortable in front of the camera.
+Now she will literally strike a pose the minute I get my camera out.

 Describe your dog’s favorite spot to hang out and sleep at night.

 Funny enough, I used to be a lawyer at a large firm in LA.
-After having my son, I decided to take off for 8 months and quickly realized that my dream job would be one that allowed me to raise him at home.
+After having my son, I decided to take off for 8 months and quickly realized that my dream job would allow me to raise him at home.